Code-Institute-Submissions/portfolio-6/readme.md

 Having a robust website which works well on all platforms is paramount.
 As mobile devices become increasingly popular, powerful and smarter - more people are beginning to use this as their primary source of surfing the web.
 This increases the level of importance when designing responsive websites.

 This project has been developed using mobile-first approach.
-When using a mobile-first apprach, designing websites which work well on smaller devices becomes easier as the primary focus is drawn to how elements are displayed on devices with smaller 'real-estate'.
+When using a mobile-first approach, designing websites which work well on smaller devices becomes easier as the primary focus is drawn to how elements are displayed on devices with smaller 'real-estate'.
 As the screen size increases, so does the functionality.

 Before embarking on the project, I had a clear vision outlining how I wanted elements to be displayed both on mobile screens as well as larger devices.

 Due to the lack of space available on mobile devices, having a togglable icon to view the navigation bar made sense.
 To add to this, as the 'real-estate' becomes larger (desktop screen sizes), there is more space available to fit content which we can use to enhance the user's interaction and experience.
-As a result, it felt to have a button to toggle the navigation on larger displays would have negative experience on users by adding an extra element to their interation.
-For this reason it made sense to have a fixed navigation menu to the top of the viewport reducing the level of interation thus increasing the experience.
+As a result, it felt to have a button to toggle the navigation on larger displays would have negative experience on users by adding an extra element to their interaction.
+For this reason it made sense to have a fixed navigation menu to the top of the viewport reducing the level of interaction thus increasing the experience.

 In addition, utilising a bootstrap-like row and column structure using Flexbox also helped in positioning elements which would look great on all screen sizes.
 This is most notable under the 'About' section.